-You will not need to pay us any fees for our mortgage service, as it is free of charge.
 Talk to our UK capital city mortgage finders at YesCanDo for further information about our mortgage advice and quality services.

 There is a reasonable amount of paperwork involved in remortgaging but the good news is we do it all for you.
 Our team know mortgages inside and out.
 We support you through the whole remortgage journey from start to finish.
-Our service is FREE so get in touch with our remortgage team to see how much you could save by switching your current mortgage product deal.
+Our service is FREE so get in touch with our remortgage team to see how much you could save by switching your existing mortgage product deal.

 If you leave your existing lender too early there is a good chance that they will issue you a fine for doing so.
 This is known as an early redemption charge (ERC).
 At YesCanDo Money we will make sure this doesn’t happen and can advise you about when the best time to remortgage is.

 If you do decide to stick with the same lender, there will be no legal work involved.
 However, you will need a solicitor to take care of the legal side of your remortgage if you decide to move to a new bank or building society.
 They will take care of all of the legal aspects of your remortgage, such as amending the Title Deed with the land registry and dealing with the leasehold checks.
 In some cases, the lender will insist that you use their legal team, and they will cover the legal fees themselves.
 If not, you should shop around for your own solicitor, being sure to compare the fees of each to ensure you get a better deal.

 Coming to the end of your mortgage deal and want to remortgage to a better one?
 A mortgage broker can help to make this process simple and fuss-free.